Skip advert

 Advertisement - Article continues below

-We also spent time in the range-topping Competizione, and while most of its underlying hardware is identical to the rest of the range, the fitment of standard adaptive dampers makes it an attractive option.
+We also spent time in the range-topping Competizione (now off-sale), and while most of its underlying hardware is identical to the rest of the range, the fitment of standard adaptive dampers made it an attractive option.
+Tributo Italiano spec took that car’s place and now the Intensa will take over from that again, both having adaptive suspension as standard.
 In the default mode, it’s virtually indistinguishable from the Veloce, but enable the soft damper mode and it’s night and day.
 While there are only standard and soft modes to choose from, the latter has a similar function to Ferrari’s bumpy road mode, taking the edge off harsh surfaces and providing more compliance.
+It’s an adds a level of sophistication to the feel of the Giulia.

 Prices and rivals